Academic Progress Program

 The Academic Progress Program offers:

-- An important and detailed letter from the assistant vice president for academic affairs explaining the student's academic standing and its consequences.
+- An important and detailed letter from the associate vice president for academic affairs explaining the student's academic standing and its consequences.

-- An academic progress orientation session at the start of the semester.
+- An initial academic assessment and academic progress orientation session at the start of the semester with an academic coach.

-- Meetings with an academic success mentor every week to assist with time management and study skills, and to monitor academic progress.
+- Meetings with an academic coach to assist with time management, learning strategies, referrals to campus resources, and monitoring academic progress.

 Academic Progress Orientation Sessions

-The Academic Progress Program will offer two orientation sessions at the beginning of the semester.
-These sessions are designed to give students an overview of the program and opportunities to ask questions, become familiar with various academic resources, and set appointments concerning academic standing with College administrators and staff.
-Students will be provided:
+These sessions are designed to give students an overview of the program and opportunities to ask questions, become familiar with various academic resources, and set ongoing coaching appointments.
+Sessions include:

-- An overview of the wide-ranging services and programs offered by the Academic Success Center.
+- An overview of the wide-ranging services and programs offered by the College.

-- An explanation of the academic coaching process and a chance to submit preferred days and times for weekly coaching sessions.
+- An explanation of the academic coaching process and expectations of the 3-Strike Rule.